nathanielgberg/sp23-cse110-lab4/expose/javascript/part1.md

 1. values added:20 is printed by line 9
-2. Nothing is printed by line 13
+2. final result:20 is printed by line 13
 3. values added:20 is printed by line 9
-4. Nothing is printed by line 13
+4. ReferenceError with the message result is not defined is printed
 5. values added:20 is printed by line 9
-6. Nothing is printed by line 13
+6. ReferenceError with the message result is not defined is printed